Travel Guide for Finnish Lakeland

 Finnish Lakeland is the perfect holiday destination – both for walkers, cyclists and water sports enthusiasts among the 188,000 lakes.

 The Lakeland area reflects the traditional landscape of Finland, and the region is a popular holiday destination for tourists and Finnish families.

 The main appeal of the area is the peace and serene natural beauty of the still lakes, abundant wildlife and dense green forests.
 If you want to get away from busy life, annoying noise and agreements, this is the place to go.

 The area has an interesting history with charming old lake towns.
 In connection with a visit here, you will explore the local culture, spice up with the local lifestyle, and a taste of the local and organic food.

 Regarding seasons you can explore all kinds of adventures like lake cruises, biking, sauna experience, skiing, hiking, and canoeing just to mention some, which will get you more close to natural beauty.
 What about a swim in the cleanest waters of Lake Saimaa or kayaking adventures with a local guide in the summer.

-Do you want to try out adventure experiences on your own, it is very recommended to start adventure experience in one of the national parks.
-The information centers here can be a big inspiration and help in connection with your choices.
+Do you want to try out adventure experiences on your own, it is very recommended to start an adventure experience in one of the national parks.
+The information centres here can be a big inspiration and help in connection with your choices.